 Aches and pains are a part of life for everyone, but don’t let that get you down.
 Massage guns have soared in popularity because of their practicality and ease of use.
-In therapist offices, gyms, and even homes nowadays it’s not uncommon to find them.
+In therapist offices, gyms, and even homes nowadays, it’s not uncommon to find them.

 Theragun vs Hypervolt Complete Comparison

-Hyperice (Hypervolt) recently increased their street credibility with an NBA deal.
+Hyperice (Hypervolt) recently increased its street credibility with an NBA deal.
 That said, we prefer Theragun for its ergonomic design and deep pulse technology.
 Its ergonomics, power, and adaptability set it apart from the quieter Hypervolt.

-Below is a brief synopsis of for those in a hurry.
+Below is a brief synopsis for those in a hurry.
 Here’s what we consider the best models for the following categories:

 A high-quality percussion massager is a significant investment.
 But we’re here to help you make the best decision possible!
 Check out the side-by-side comparison table, or read the detailed reviews below.